 Most of the procedures will be done under local anaesthesia.
 There will be some pain and discomfort after the numbness of the local anaesthetic has worn off.
 You may need to take some simple painkillers.
 There is a variable amount of swelling and bruising which tends to be worse for the first few days after surgery.
 These should settle within a week.
 If you have a local anaesthetic, you should be able to drive yourself home.
 Depending on the work you do, it is best to take a day or two off work.
 However, if the lesion that you are going to have removed is near the eye, it would be best if you could bring somebody with you to drive you home, in case your vision is altered by swelling.

 Your plastic surgeon will make an assessment of the skin lesion and design a stealth incision so that the scar can be concealed along the natural skin creases or shadows of the face.
 Meticulous skin closure technique ensuring tension-free apposition of the skin is critical in ensuring a good post-operative result.
-Our surgeons use very fine sutures to ensure that scarring is minimal and that your wound healing is optimised.
+Our surgeon use very fine sutures to ensure that scarring is minimal and that your wound healing is optimised.

 After the surgery, a strict regime of silicone scar cream and sunblock is important to ensure that the scar remains flat and does not become pigmented (darker than normal skin).
 In certain individuals, steroid injections or laser scar therapy may be needed to improve the appearance of the scar.